epfl-ml-reproducers/subspace-attack-reproduction/README.md

-        'true_gradient_norms': # The norms of the true gradients for each image 'estimated_gradient_norms': # The norms of the estimated gradients for each image 'true_losses': # The true losses each iteration }
+        'true_gradient_norms': # The norms of the true gradients for each image 'estimated_gradient_norms': # The norms of the estimated gradients for each image 'true_losses': # The true losses each iteration 'common_signs': # The percentages of common signs between true and est gradients 'subs_common_signs': # The percentages of common signs between subsequent gradients }
 ```